-The key to Col. Boyd’s OODA Loop is to train and practice to such a proficient manner that you can cycle through the process faster than your adversary, even if the adversary starts the action.
-Being able to cycle through the process faster, can actually completely change the roles in the engagement – from you being surprised or threatened, to your adversary facing those compromising dilemmas.
+The key to Col. Boyd’s OODA Loop is to train and practice in such a proficient manner that you can cycle through the process faster than your adversary, even if the adversary starts the action.
+Being able to cycle through the process faster, can actually completely change the roles in the engagement – from you being surprised or threatened to your adversary facing those compromising dilemmas.

-Officers are entering an unfamiliar area, with potentially serious barriers, and are now required (practically and legally) to actually go backwards in the OODA Loop to the beginning – Observation.
+Officers are entering an unfamiliar area, with potentially serious barriers, and are now required (practically and legally) to actually go backward in the OODA Loop to the beginning – Observation.
 Yet, they charge ahead at expected “dynamic” entry speeds, stuck in “action” mode.
 It’s not too hard to understand then, how non-threatening occupants get shot, or officers get shot.
-The officers over-extend themselves, physically and mentally, and enter a kill zone of a now well prepared adversary.
+The officers over-extend themselves, physically and mentally, and enter a kill zone of a now well-prepared adversary.